valzi/Kowloon_Planet/pages/home.md

   19 Indigo (1000gp) 1 gem
   20 Violet (5000gp) 1 gem
 * fuse
-* tech
 * manual
 * drink coaster sized metal disc that adheres to a flat surface - applies effect to object over minutes time
 * exposed cabling/conduit
-* anti organic gun shoots a 30' disintegration ray (save our disintegrate).
+* anti organic gun shoots a 30' disintegration ray (save or disintegrate).
 It has a cumulative 1 in 6 chance of exploding for 3d6 damage, affecting everyone in a 20' radius.
 * +1 weapon, made from strange metal.
 * strange metal.
 1-2, small; 3-4, medium, 5-6 large.
 The alloy is light, durable, and nearly impossible to bend; if the right smith were found back in the world, it could forged into non-magic +1 armor or weapons
-* human - sized fixture (sort of like a shower) with indentations for feet in the floor and head in the wall.
+* human-sized fixture (sort of like a shower) with indentations for feet in the floor and head in the wall.

-1  Electrical malfunction - shocks anyone within 5' for 1d8.
+  1. Electrical malfunction - shocks anyone within 5' for 1d8.
-2  Implants ai in brain, alongside your mind
+  2. Implants ai in brain, alongside your mind
-3  transfers tech knowledge to mind
+  3. transfers tech knowledge to mind
-4 amputates limb and replaces with cybernetic limb.
+  4. amputates limb and replaces with cybernetic limb.
-5 Intelligence - first character touching it gains a point of Intelligence.
+  5. Intelligence - first character touching it gains a point of Intelligence.
 * art
 * damaged gear from parties of recent years
 * Dueling Cane - A gentleman’s dueling cane of the last epoch is a dangerous ornately carved (often with harmless animals such as rabbits) flexible hexed weapon of ensorcelled bonewhite designed for breaking bones \[finesse] +1 hit/damage vs. any target in light or no armor.
 * Boatman’s Cape - A mat of woven reeds, impregnated with special tars and saps from magical sinks known only to the ferrymen of the grand canals, this cape offers excellent protection (½ damage reduction or full immunity on a Save v.
 Breath) against acid and similar corrosive substances.
-* collar causes the wearer to launch a melee attack at any within 30’ and gain +2 to hit and damage for a loss of 2 points of AC.
-To avoid attacking the victim may Save vs. Spells once a round.
+* Collar with spinal needle that causes the wearer to melee attack any within 30’ and gain +2 Attack and Damage -2 DEF.
+To avoid attacking the victim may Save once a round.
 * Alchemical Bandage - A tin marked with a the badge of the Imperial legions, this was once a common item in military stores, a long linen bandage laced with sealants, drugs and magical unguents.
 When applied to a wound (takes 1 round) it will immediately start healing injuries at a rate of 1 HP per round until it has healed 2d6 hit points.
 It cannot be reused.
-* Drain Cleaner - Within a scroll triple sealed by the shrine of the 27th Emperor (Saint of hygiene and infrastructure) is an oddly phrased incantation that cannot be translated into contemporary magic, but if cast will produce a wave of howling fiery force that travels for 100’ down any tube or corridor no wider than 10’.
+* Drain Cleaner - Within a scroll is aincantation that cannot be translated into contemporary magic, but if cast will produce a wave of howling fiery force that travels for 100’ down any tube or corridor no wider than 10’.
 All caught in the advancing blast must save vs. spells or take 4D6 disintegration damage.
-* bomb be set to explode, after a 1D6/2 round delay.
+* Bomb.
+May be set to explode, after a 1D6/2 round delay.
 The 30’ radius blast will kill any human sized target that fails a save vs. spells and do 2D6 damage to those who do (unless someone saving rolls a 20 - then it’s a dud)
 * Fancifully glazed and decorated with dancing pot bellied demons, this clay goblet will turn any water based liquid (wine, spirits, swamp slime) into clear fresh water

 Every item has a 1 in 20 chance of being cursed.
 Cursed items :